maxrkzhou/pluto-cms-framework/README.md

 Version 2.4

 1.Improve the performance of the system.
 2.Add feedback message to each of the user action.

 Update Date: 15/May/2014

+Version 2.5

+1.Upgrade the feature COPY FILE for file/folder name conflict bug.
+2.Upgrade the feature CUT FILE for file/folder name conflict bug.

+Update Date: 16/May/2014